Anyma6/versenavigator/README.md

   - [SC Ships Performances Viewer](https://www.spviewer.eu/) - Another site similar to the one above, offering additional metrics and relevant information.
   - [Ship Cargo Grid Reference Sheets](https://robertsspaceindustries.com/community-hub/post/3-22-ship-cargo-grid-reference-sheets-fTX3VoNJNa2qQ) - Isometric representation of the cargo of available ships, useful for maximizing SCU usage (Creator: RSI [Erec](https://robertsspaceindustries.com/citizens/Erec)) (Discovered by: RSI [anyma](https://robertsspaceindustries.com/citizens/anyma)).

+  - (Discovered by: RSI [anyma](https://robertsspaceindustries.com/citizens/anyma)). test allowed domain

 ### Items
   - [CStone](https://finder.cstone.space/) - Database that lets you search for any item and find out where to buy it.
+  -   - [CStone](https://finder.cstone.space/testdirectory) - Database that lets you search for any item and find out where to buy it.

 ### Trading, Mining and Economy
   - [SC Trade Tools](https://sc-trade.tools/) - Helps you discover the best trade routes.
+  -   - [SC Trade Tools](https://.testsubdomainsc-trade.tools/) - Helps you discover the best trade routes.
   - [Uexcorp](https://uexcorp.space/) - Useful information on trading, mining, and more.
   - [Regolith](https://regolith.rocks/) - Useful mining information.